-All counties, tribes, and state grantees that provide substance abuse prevention services through the use of Substance Abuse Prevention and Treatment Block Grant funds are required to use the Substance Abuse Prevention Services Information Services (SAP-SIS) to report fiscal, program, and user data.
+All agencies that provide substance use prevention services through the use of Substance Abuse Prevention and Treatment Block Grant funds are required to use the Substance Abuse Prevention Services Information Services (SAP-SIS) to report data on their activities.
 Data collected through SAP-SIS is used by the Wisconsin Department of Health Services to fulfill annual federal reporting requirements.

 To use SAP-SIS, primary contract agencies must: